ldamon/lydia-blog/content/blog/tennis/tennis.md

 Just two.
 2.

-So any time you're getting in your head about how you are losing, you're down, you suck, it's over, just remember, there's always the next point up for grabs.
+So any time you're getting in your head about how you are losing, you're down, it's over, just remember, there's always the next point up for grabs.
 Just keep playing.